olivertoussaint/SportSee-P12_OC/README.md

   <img src="public/Cecilia_resized_image_200px.png" alt="Cecilia Dashboard">
 </div>

+- **Description**: The images above show the dashboards for Karl and Cecilia.

 ## Technologies and Languages Used

 This project utilizes a range of technologies and programming languages to achieve its functionality: